Processing Entangled Links Into Secure Cryptographic Keys: Processing Strategies

-The boundary fidelity $F_\mathrm{bnd}$ can numerically be estimated to be $F_\mathrm{bnd} \approx 0.895$. \begin{proof} Using again Equation (\ref{eq:r_key_reduced}) and the result of (\ref{eq:p_AB}) to compute the rates for the different measurement bases, results in (\ref{eq:r_key>r_key^prime}). \end{proof} \end{proposition} Based on these results, we will further investigate two explicit processing strategies in the following subsections, that we will call the asymmetric processing strategy and the symmetric processing strategy.
+\begin{proof} Based on the results established in the proof of Proposition \ref{prop:r_key_werner}, i.e., the fact that $\varrho_B^\alpha$ is independent of the chosen measurement basis $\mathcal{B}_A$ and the result for the general joint measurement probability of (\ref{eq:p_AB}), the expression for the key distillation rate of Equation (\ref{eq:r_key_reduced}) can be computed for any combination of $\mathcal{B}_{Xi}$ and $\mathcal{B}_{Yj}$, based on the measurement bases defined in (\ref{eq:E91_Bases}), and will always result in the same term, that is strictly monotonically increasing.
+Further, we compared the resulting term with the result for the optimal key distillation rate of (\ref{eq:r_key_werner_alt}) to derive the bound given by (\ref{eq:r_key>r_key^prime}). \end{proof} \end{proposition} We numerically determined the value for the boundary fidelity to be $F_\mathrm{bnd} \approx 0.895$ by computing the value for which $r_\mathrm{key}(\varrho_{AB}^k,\mathcal{B}_{A1},\mathcal{B}_{B1}) = 0$ holds.
+Based on these results, we will further investigate two explicit processing strategies in the following subsections that we will call the asymmetric processing strategy and the symmetric processing strategy.